TDS RETURNS

 3. Details Required: TDS returns include details of deductors, deductees, the nature and amount of payment, TDS deducted, and TDS deposited.
 It’s important to ensure accuracy in these details.

-4. Filing Process: TDS returns are typically filed online through the TIN-NSDL website or other authorized service providers.
+4. Filing Process: Returns are typically filed online through the TIN-NSDL website or other authorized service providers.
 The returns should be filed using a Digital Signature Certificate (DSC) for authentication.

 It’s important for businesses and individuals involved in deducting TDS to stay updated with the latest rules and regulations issued by the Income Tax Department to ensure compliance.
 Consulting with a tax professional is advisable for accurate and timely filing of TDS returns.